NellielProject/Nelliel/README.md

 # Nelliel Imageboard
 ## About
-A relatively lightweight, expandable [Futallaby](https://www.1chan.net/futallaby/)-style imageboard.
+A relatively lightweight [Futallaby](https://www.1chan.net/futallaby/)-style imageboard.
+Focuses on providing modern features and customization while preserving the old school imageboard feel.

 **IMPORTANT: Nelliel is in a beta stage of development and still has bugs and incomplete features.**

 ## Notable Features
  - [Plugin API](documentation/plugins/plugin-api.md)
  - [JSON API](documentation/json-api/api.md)
- - Customizable filetype checks with 84 formats included by default
+ - Custom filetype checks with 84 formats included by default
- - Over 400 settings
+ - Extensive customization built-in
- - Web-based control panels for most configuration and functions
+ - Web-based controls for most configuration and functions
  - Flexible role and permission system

 ## Minimum Requirements
-These are only the bare minimum requirements for Nelliel to function.
-Even if an earlier version somehow works, you will not receive any support. **It is strongly recommended to use the latest software versions available.**
+These are the bare minimum requirements for Nelliel to function.
+Earlier versions will not receive any support. **It is strongly recommended to use the latest software versions available.**

 Required:
 - [PHP](https://www.php.net/) 7.2+